xivjpraids/xivjpraids/_current/m7s.en.md

 </details>

-### Sari Thorny Deathmatch
+### Sari's Demolition Deathmatch

 The `AC` markers are for orientation in P3.
-The `BD` markers are for the 2/4 AOE positions for T/H during Thorny Deathmatch in P2.
+The `BD` markers are for the 2/4 AOE positions for T/H during *Demolition Deathmatch* in P2.
 The `1234` markers are for Strange Seeds in P3.

 <details markdown=block>